AntonLapshin/react-component-viewer/README.md

 ## Mock data

-Add a file with the following name: `<componentname>.mock.js` and set props to a component:
+Add a file with the following name: `<componentname>.mock.js` and define props for a component:

 ```
 export default {